arontommi/RNAseq-VAX/README.md

 # RNAseq-VAX - RNAseq Variante Allele Expression
-this pipeline takes already aligned data from NGI-RNAseq pipeline and calls variants with haplotypecaller as well as allele specific variants.
+this pipeline takes already aligned data from nf-core/rnaseq pipeline and calls variants with haplotypecaller as well as allele specific variants.
 The aim is to follow the guidelines for variant calling by GATK.
+It then annoatates the variants with VEP

 ### Introduction
 RNAseq-VAX: this pipeline takes already aligned data from NGI-RNAseq pipeline and calls variants and allele specifice variant expressions